 At this critical moment in time, when the world is in desperate need of visionary leadership to further peace and protection of the environment, the Arnhold Distinguished Fellowship Program offers select world leaders a platform to instigate and advocate for policies and practices that benefit nations, races and all people with the protection of nature as a common unifier.

 Building on a successful Conservation International Fellowship program featuring Christiana Figueres, former Executive Secretary for the United Nations Framework Convention on Climate Change (UNFCCC), and H.E.
 Anote Tong, former President of Kiribati, Conservation International officially launched the Arnhold Distinguished Fellowship Program in late 2018.
 Each Fellow is asked to serve a two-year term.

 We invited H.E.
 Ian Khama, former President of Botswana, and H.E. Ólafur Grimsson, former President of Iceland, as our two first Arnhold Distinguished Fellows to bring forward their prominent voices in support of shared conservation priorities and to pursue new directions for impact.
-They are joined by former President of Colombia Juan Manuel Santos, who has accepted the position as our most recent Arnhold Distinguished Fellow.
+They are joined by former President of Colombia Juan Manuel Santos and Mark Carney, UN Special Envoy for Climate Action.

 President Ian Khama